rainlanguage/rain-protocol/README.md

 Inside the nix-shell you can just run `security-check` directly.

-## IPrestige
+## ITier

-`IPrestige` is a simple interface that contracts can implement to provide membership lists for other contracts.
+`ITier` is a simple interface that contracts can implement to provide membership lists for other contracts.

 ### Use cases